Varun-999/mlops-project/README.md

 ## ✍️ Authors <a name = "authors"></a>

-- [Your Name/Handle] - Idea \& Initial work
+- P.Saivarun - Idea \& Initial work

 See also the list of [contributors](https://github.com/kylelobo/The-Documentation-Compendium/contributors) who participated in this project.

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- Hat tip to anyone whose code was used
-- Inspiration from MLOps best practices and the UrbanSound8K dataset project
 - References: FastAPI, Docker, MLflow, DVC documentation

 ***